-Our organization promotes the stewardship of our waterfront and is building awareness regarding sewer overflow issues that affect the Gowanus Canal in Brooklyn, NY.
-Activities are conducted on the canal and shoreline, with occasional voyages to neighboring waterfront communities of Red Hook, Sunset Park and Brooklyn Heights.
+Our organization has been the environmental steward for the Gowanus Canal waterfront for over 19 years.
+We have been awareness regarding sewer overflow issues that affect the Gowanus Canal in Brooklyn, NY as well as the NY-NJ estuary.
+We sponsor a variety of activities conducted on the canal and shoreline, with occasional voyages to neighboring waterfront communities of Red Hook, Sunset Park and Brooklyn Heights.

 The Dredgers need enthusiastic volunteers who love the sport of canoeing, the Gowanus neighborhood, or just generally care about supporting the environment and revitalization of New York Harbor.
 Volunteers need to be independent self-starters and our leadership will help you build and expand your inherent talents.
 Past volunteers would help with outreach, volunteer for specific events and serve as guide assistants on our tours.
 You will learn of the neighborhoods rich history so you may answer basic questions and greet guests.
 You may be asked to help with a few other tasks depending on the event or activity.